mj-jimenez/pandrugs-frontend/app/help/help.md

 In the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).

-These results can be interpreted as the ones obtained after a Genes Query, but keep in mind that the GScores are dependent on the ranking metric in the input.
+These results can be interpreted as the ones obtained after a [Genes Analysis](#!/help#examples-genes-query), but keep in mind that the GScores are dependent on the ranking metric in the input.

 For this example, PanDrugs does not find Best Therapeutic Candidates.
 This means that there is no approved drug associated to any of the top 500 highly expressed genes in this cancer patient.